marmelab/react-admin/docs/useCheckForApplicationUpdate.md

 ## `url`

 You can customize the URL fetched to detect updates by providing the `url` prop.
+By default it's the current URL.

 ```tsx
 // in src/MyLayout.tsx